Alaska Bulk Fuel Aggregation Study

 Current Happenings

-Thank you to SAG members who participated in our 3rd round of meetings in late June.
+Thank you to SAG members who participated in a final joint SAG meeting in July.
 Meeting slides and notes are linked below.
-We tentatively anticipate the 4th round of SAG meetings to occur later this winter.

 Purpose and Study Advisory Groups (SAG)